caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 ## A simple model of evolution

 Let's start with a simple model of DNA evolution.
-At first we will also consider only a single nucleotide position along a single edge in a phylogeny (Figure \@ref(fig:sim-application)).
+At first we will also consider only a single nucleotide position along a single branch in a phylogeny (Figure \@ref(fig:sim-application)).
 The goal is to build an intuitive integrated understanding of the mathematical and statistical relationships among:

 - Model structure
 - Model parameters
-- Edge length
+- Branch length
-- State at the start of the edge (the nucleotide at the parent node)
+- State at the start of the branch (the nucleotide at the parent node)
-- State at the end of the edge (the nucleotide at the child node)
+- State at the end of the branch (the nucleotide at the child node)

 \begin{figure}
-\includegraphics[width=4.72in]{figures/applications} \caption{Our current goal is to model the evolution of a single site in a DNA sequence along a single edge in a phylogeny.
+\includegraphics[width=4.72in]{figures/applications} \caption{Our current goal is to model the evolution of a single site in a DNA sequence along a single branch in a phylogeny.
 (A) An example phylogeny, with DNA sequence fragments shown at the tips and one internal node.
-The site under examination is in color, and the edge under examination (at the top) is thicker than the rest.
-(B) A closeup of the focal edge, and the state of the focal site at its ends (the parent and child nodes).
+The site under examination is in color, and the branch under examination (at the top) is thicker than the rest.
+(B) A closeup of the focal branch, and the state of the focal site at its ends (the parent and child nodes).
 (C) Multiple mutational histories that are consistent with the starting and end states shown in (B), *i.e.* a cange from A to C.}(\#fig:sim-application)
 \end{figure}

 Imagine that when the DNA is being replicated, most of the time the appropriate nucleotide is incorporated.
 Some fraction of the time, at rate $\mu$, an event occurs where the appropriate nucleotides is replaced with a random nucleotide instead.
 In our model, the probability of selecting any of the nucleotides during one of these random replacement events is uniform (picking a C is just as probable as picking a G, for example), and the new nucleotide doesn't depend in any way on what nucleotide was there before.
 It is as if you had a bag containing a large number of C, G, T, and A nucleotides at equal frequencies.
 As you built the new DNA strand, every so often you would replace the nucleotide you should be adding with one you instead select by reaching into the bag and picking at random.